loongson/la-asm-manual/README.md

 ## Revision History

-These include version 0.9 (draft).
+These include version 1.0 .